rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 p is also our group mean:

 ![CLT of binomial distribution](https://dl.dropboxusercontent.com/spa/8a95omz6xkznrmw/l5xsvj_7.png)

+The rule of thumb is that nn should be large enough for np≥5np≥5 and n(1−p)≥5n(1−p)≥5

 * Compute the sample group mean/sum mean and standard deviation from CLT